 The belief that different gem stones and their colors provide certain influential properties has been around since the beginning of civilization itself.
-These influences range from healing properties to warding off malevolent entities or spirits.
+These symbolic meanings and influences range from healing properties, to warding off malevolent entities or spirits.

 January Birthstone Garnet

 The Garnet stone ranges in colors, it’s most commonly a medium to dark red color, however it can vary between pink and dark red, almost black.

 The Garnet stone was believed to help people get through dark and bad times, and also to prevent bad dreams.

 Your general personality is reserved and dignified.
 You’re motivated by achieving high status, and you love and seek the luxurious.

 Amethyst ranges in varying degrees of the colors purple and violet.
 Ancient Greeks once believed that the Amethyst stone offered protection to the owner or wearer, and to also prevent intoxication.